Top 20 toys for blind children

 Children with some (but not all) vision problems can benefit greatly from early intervention, and the results are often much more positive the earlier treatment begins.
 Below we have included some tips and resources for helping partially sighted or visually impaired infants learn to improve their vision.

-Toys to help develop baby’s vision With appropriate and early intervention, dramatic improvement can be possible for some, but not all vision conditions.
+With appropriate and early intervention, dramatic improvement can be possible for some, but not all vision conditions.
 Every child’s circumstance is unique, but we strongly believe that it is the responsibility of the parent to attempt every possible method of improving the child’s vision.
 If opportunities to improve a child’s vision are incorporated into their daily life, the chances of their vision improving may be greatly increased.
 While you should always consult with your pediatrician and ophthalmologist, below we have included some suggestions for toys that have been reported to be effective in helping to improve the vision of partially blind infants with certain conditions.

-Check out our favorite toys for visually impaired kids: Toys for vision improvement in children with cortical vision impairment
+Toys for vision improvement in children with cortical vision impairment

 Babies with cortical vision impairment, in particular, can benefit from simplicity and repetition.
 Visually complex items are initially confusing to an infant with CVI.
 They are much more likely to respond to a simple, familiar item.
 Using trial and error, determine if your child has a color preference (often red or yellow, but sometimes bright blue, green, or pink), and find a simple, single colored toy in that color.
 A ball, LED light-up balloon (with supervision only!), or single colored stuffed animal are fantastic toys for cortical vision impairment.
 For contrast, it may help the baby focus to put a solid black sheet of paper behind the item, which helps to reduce the clutter and visual noise around it.